Memorial Day and the Ramadi Mule

 ½ fresh lime (or to taste)

 Shake and pour over ice.
 Then serve in a traditional Moscow Mule brass mug…or for the true Infantry among you, in a canteen cup.
-We also have shot glasses that you may purchase from Veteran Owned TFR Operations.

 We’re having a little fun with this because we truly believe it is how our fallen brothers and sisters-in-arms would want us to act.
 It is certainly how we would like those we leave behind to act.